MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enter-PSSession.md

 computer, **Enter-PSSession** sends the commands directly to the remote computer without interpretation.
-* If the session that you want to enter is busy processing a command, there might be a delay before Windows PowerShell responds to **the Enter-PSSession** command.
+* If the session that you want to enter is busy processing a command, there might be a delay before PowerShell responds to **the Enter-PSSession** command.
 You will be connected as soon as the session is available.
 To cancel the **Enter-PSSession** command, press `CTRL+C`.
 * The **HostName** parameter set was included starting with PowerShell 6.0.
   It was added to provide PowerShell remoting based on Secure Shell (SSH).